 - 5 1/2 pounds bone-in chicken pieces (large pieces, such as breast, should be cut in half)

 - Coarse salt and freshly ground black pepper

 - Extra-virgin olive oil

-- 2. Thoroughly season the chicken pieces with salt and pepper.
-Heat a 14-inch skillet (or two smaller skillets) over high heat and swirl in enough olive oil to coat the bottom of the skillet.
+- Thoroughly season the chicken pieces with salt and pepper.
+Heat a 14-inch skillet (or a couple smaller skillets) over medium-high heat and swirl in enough oil to coat the bottom of the skillet.
 Place the chicken in the skillet, skin side down.
-Don’t crowd the chicken; leave space around each piece.
-Work in batches if necessary.
 You should hear an immediate sizzle when the chicken pieces hit the pan.
-Don’t move them; it takes a couple of minutes to sear the chicken so it doesn’t stick.
+Don’t crowd the chicken; leave space around each piece and work in batches.
+Don’t move the pieces of o it takes a couple of minutes to sear the chicken so it doesn’t stick.

 I did kind of wish there was more sauce in the end because the sauce was so, so tasty.
 But that could easily be remedied by doubling the sauce recipes.
 (We’re a big sauce family.)